 Twitch.tv is taking the entertainment world by storm, yet marketing on Twitch is still a vastly unexplored territory.
 But if your digital marketing plan includes millennial males, it’s time to pay attention.

 The video-streaming site, which focuses on live, gaming-related content, has leveled up immensely since its launch in 2011, right behind Netflix, Apple and Google in terms of peak Internet traffic in the US.
-While hot shows such as “Game of Thrones” might hit 8 million viewers for a season finale, more than 21 million people recently tuned in to watch Twitch’s coverage of major video game convention E3, and more than 100 million unique visitors spend time on the site every month.
+While hot shows such as “Game of Thrones” might hit 8 million viewers for a season finale, more than 21 million people recently tuned in to watch Twitch’s coverage of major video game convention E3.Not to mention the more than 100 million unique visitors that spend time on the site every month.

 Tech giants have taken notice of this increasingly popular video-game broadcasting trend.
-Amazon acquired Twitch last year for a whopping $970 million, while Google plans to launch a rival service known as YouTube Gaming later this summer.
+Amazon acquired Twitch in 2014 for a whopping $970 million, while Google launched a rival service known as YouTube Gaming during the summer of 2015.

 The appeal of live-streamed gaming content, which is predominantly enjoyed by males 18 to 35, is fresh and readily available video coupled with a sidebar chatroom.
-Professional gamers; “speed runners” (those who play through games as quickly as possible); and game reviewers alike establish followings and often amass thousands of loyal viewers by sharing their personalities while they game.
+Professional gamers, “speed runners” (those who play through games as quickly as possible), and game reviewers alike establish followings and often amass thousands of loyal viewers by sharing their personalities while gaming.

-Naturally, as Twitch and other services become more popular, commercial opportunities and monetization strategies will start to crop up.
+Naturally, as Twitch and other services become more popular, commercial opportunities and monetization strategies are continually increasing.

-One of the more visible attempts into this space was the Old Spice Nature Adventure, a three-day promotion that invited Twitch viewers to control a man in the woods by typing actionable suggestions in the chat.
+One of the more visible attempts into the world of advertising on Twitch was the Old Spice Nature Adventure, a three-day promotion that invited Twitch viewers to control a man in the woods by typing actionable suggestions in the chat.
 Narrated by a witty Brit, hundreds of thousands of chatters helped navigate “Nature Man” through strange encounters and humorous woodland situations.
 The wacky outdoor gaming experience netted Old Spice 88,000 unique views per hour, plus millions of views of the event’s highlights and replays.

-While this success shows promise for marketing to gamers on the platform, it’s worth noting that Old Spice did almost everything right here.
+While this success shows promise for marketing on Twitch to gamers, it’s worth noting that Old Spice did almost everything right here.
 Its demographic was on point, it seemed to genuinely understand the audience/culture, and its content was perfect for generating excitement.

 For future advertisers to connect with this unique and highly coveted audience, several factors have to be considered.
 Read on to see how you can resonate with gamers, “360 no-scope”* the competition, and avoid being a “low ELO noob”** of the marketing world.